thoughtbot/ios-on-rails/book/iOS/api_client_afn.md

 Now that we've created our own networking client, let's see how we could do this using the AFNetworking framework.
 We'll create another client that is a subclass of AFNetworking's session manager instead of NSObject.

+### Declare the App Secret

+As we did in our other client, declare a static string constant above your implementation that is the same app secret that your backend uses.

+	// HUMRailsAFNClient.m

+	static NSString *const HUMAppSecret =
+	    @"yourOwnUniqueAppSecretThatYouShouldRandomlyGenerateAndKeepSecret";

 ### Creating a Singleton Client Object

 Create a subclass of AFHTTPSessionManager called HUMRailsAFNClient.
 Declare a class method that will return a shared client singleton as we did in our other client by adding `+ (instancetype)sharedClient;` to your HUMRailsAFNClient.h file.
 The implementation of this method looks similar as well: